HEALTHMATTERSBack to HealthMatters main

 As spring arrives, many homeowners set out to clean gutters, wash windows, prune trees and tackle a host of other chores.
 And many of these projects will require a ladder.

 But before you step up, brush up on safety.
 If you're not careful, ladder accidents can leave you with cuts, bruises, broken bones or worse.
-Avoid that by following these tips from the National Safety Council and the American Academy of Orthopaedic Surgeons.
+Avoid that by following these tips from the National Safety Council, the American Academy of Orthopaedic Surgeons and other experts.

 Wear the right shoes.
 Sneakers or boots with laces are best.
 Avoid flip-flops, sandals or leather-soled shoes—they can be slippery.